smarkwal/jarhc/README.md

 # JarHC - JAR Health Check

-A tool to statically analyze dependencies and references between a set of JAR (Java Archive) files, and to produce a report with all incompatibilities and potential issues.
+JarHC is a static analysis tool to help you find your way through "JAR hell" or "classpath hell".

-The goal is to give a qualitative answer to the question how "consistent" a set of JAR files is on binary API level.
+It's main purpose is to analyze a set of JAR files (\*.jar) and check whether they are compatible on a binary level, and whether they contain any "unpleasant surprises" for you.

 More information can be found in the [wiki](https://bitbucket.org/smarkwal/jarhc/wiki).